Drag to resize

 and

-• will not be operated directly over 'uninvolved persons', unless it bears a CE class mark '0' or is lighter than 250g.
+• will not be operated directly over 'uninvolved persons', unless it bears a C class mark '0' or is lighter than 250g.
 (Please refer to subcategories of operations: A1, A2 and A3 to find out where you can fly with your drone).

 • will never be flown over 'assemblies of people' (see FAQ further down for definition).